-Photo by Bibliotheca Alexandrina: the newest version of the library
+Photo by Bibliotheca Alexandrina: current incarnation

 During the reign of Ptolemy II in the 3rd century BCE, the Royal Library of Alexandria was set up by Demetrius Phelarius in the Egyptian city.
 Housing hundreds of thousands of scrolls, this stupendously large library was attached to the Alexandriana Museum, which was itself one of the wonders of the ancient world.